osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 Download the .msi file from [here](https://github.com/dorssel/usbipd-win/wiki/WSL-support)
 Run the .msi file installer

+Before this step: make sure that the microcontroller you want to use is currently plugged into your machine!!!
 Open up command prompt as administrator, then follow these [directions](https://github.com/dorssel/usbipd-win/wiki/WSL-support)